 A frozen AC unit can dramatically reduce efficiency, which can cause the AC to work much harder to cool your home.
 You may notice this if the unit is running a lot, but not cooling well.
 A frozen AC can also cause the system to not work at all.
 ACs can freeze even during the hottest summer months.

 What Causes Ice on an AC?

-Cause: Low refrigerant level
+Cause: Low Refrigerant

 Solution: Have a qualified HVAC technician repair the leak and recharge the coolant.

-Cause: Dirty evaporator coil
+Cause: Dirty Evaporator Coil

 Prevention: Clean the evaporator coil regularly.

 Cause: Mechanical Failure